ethanniser/site/src/content/blog/error-categories-in-effect.md

 ## The Problem

-While handling errors one at a time by their `_tag` is very easy to do by default, this level of granularity can become difficult to manage as the number of errors in your application grows.
+While handling errors individually by their `_tag` is very easy to do by default, this level of granularity can become difficult to manage as the number of errors in your application grows.
 Often, you simply want to group errors into "categories" which you can discriminate against.

 Outside of Effect, inheritance is the common pattern by which to implement this.
-Errors in a category share a base class, and `instanceof` can be used to discriminate:
+Errors in the same category share a base class, and `instanceof` can be used to discriminate:

 ```ts twoslash
 abstract class CategoryA extends Error {}